The universal tropicalization and the Berkovich analytification: The universal embedding

 We shall use the naive version of the field with one element $\Fun$ as put forward by \cite{Kato, Deitmar1, Toen-Vaquie}.
 Rather than define $\Fun$ as an object directly, one instead specifies what its categories of modules and algebras should be.

 \begin{definition} An \emph{$\Fun$-module} is a set equipped with a distinguished basepoint.
 An \emph{$\Fun$-algebra} is a monoid-with-zero, i.e., a commutative monoid $B$ (written multiplicatively) with a multiplicative unit $1$ and an element $0$ such that $b \cdot 0 = 0$ for all $b\in B$.
-An $\Fun$-algebra is said to be \emph{integral} if the set of nonzero elements forms a monoid (i.e., there are no zero-divisors) and the canonical map from this monoid to its group completion is injective.
+An $\Fun$-algebra is said to be \emph{integral} if the set of nonzero elements forms a monoid (i.e., there are no zero-divisors) that is cancellative (i.e., the canonical map from this monoid to its group completion is injective).
 A \emph{homomorphism} of $\Fun$-algebras is a monoid homomorphism sending $0$ to $0$. \end{definition}

+\begin{remark} Note that an $\Fun$-algebra with no zero-divisors need not be integral.
+For example, the $\Fun$-algebra $B=\{0, 1, x, y, y^2, y^3, \cdots\}$ with the relation $xy=y^2$ has no zero-divisors, but the monoid of non-zero elements fails to be cancellative. \end{remark}

 Let $R$ be a (semi)ring.
 There is a forgetful functor